0x00000002/token-staking/docs/user_docs.md

 ### The Basic Process

-1. **Approve Tokens**: Give permission for the staking contract to use your tokens
+1. **Approve Tokens**: Give permission for the staking contract to use your staking tokens
 2. **Choose Lock Period**: Decide how long you want to lock your tokens (can be zero for no lock)
 3. **Stake Your Tokens**: Send your tokens to the staking contract
 4. **Wait**: Your tokens are locked for the chosen period